beauwilliams/Git-Workshop/docs/md/docs/bigdeal.md

 ## Caveats

-Git however naturally is slower than a centralised system such as SVN.
-Large files and binaries are too big for Git.
+Git however naturally is naturally unable to handle bigger files compared to a centralised system such as SVN.
+Large source files and binaries are too big for Git.

 ## Benefits